Assistance programs Camden County New Jersey.

 This center distributes food to Camden residents.
 This may be hot meals, a box of groceries, or snacks for students who are out of school.
 Dial (856) 757 - 0440

-Programs to help with bills and basic needs
+Financial assistance programs to help with bills and basic needs in Camden

 Board of Social Services, Camden County – Comprehensive assistance is offered from a program known as the Emergency Housing Services.
-Help is offered for SSI (Supplemental Security Income) as well as TANF (Temporary Assistance to Needy Families), GA (General Assistance) and also assistance is available for families and individuals who are faced with eviction or who are currently homeless.
+Help is offered from government grant programs such as SSI (Supplemental Security Income) as well as TANF (Temporary Assistance to Needy Families.
+There is also funds from GA (General Assistance) and also assistance is available for families and individuals who are faced with eviction or who are currently homeless.

 Qualified families may receive rental assistance, temporary shelter, and/or financial assistance to secure permanent housing or replacement of necessary items.
 Also apply for emergency assistance with heating or utility bills.
 Last, but not least, get assistance with landlord/tenant problems.
-600 Market St., Camden, New Jersey, 08102, (856) 225 – 8822.
+The address is 600 Market St., Camden, New Jersey, 08102.
+Call (856) 225-8800 or (856) 225 – 8822.
 Read more on Board of Social Services in Camxden County.

 Camden County Volunteers of America coordinates transitional housing and other support, such as life skills and job training workshops.
 The Supportive Services Division may have information on homeless and eviction prevention services, including landlord mediation as well as grants for paying back rent or a deposit.
 Other advice is provided too.
 More on housing assistance from Volunteers of America Delaware Valley.